quasarframework/quasar-framework.org/source/guide/app-build-commands.md

 * Source maps

 #### Generate .vue Components
-After creating an App folder with the CLI, you'll have a folder named `/templates` inside the generated app folder, which contains templates for: `layout`, `view` (page), or a generic Vue `component`.
+After creating an App folder with the CLI, you'll have a folder named `/templates` inside the generated app folder, which contains templates for: `layout`, `page`, or a generic Vue `component`.

 You can generate components for your App in your `/src` folder:
 ```